Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 ![jacobian_geninverse.png](/manual/configuration/jacobian_geninverse.png)

 For 6 axis robot and most other robot kinematics, forward kinematics is calculated by matrix multiplication of the axes, which contain translations and rotations.
 The result is a position and an orientation of the endpoint (hotend, CNC drill etc.).
-Internally, XYZ values are used for position and 4 parameters of quaternions are used for orientation.
+Internally, the full position and orientation information is used for calculations.

 The Jacobian matrix is a calculation of the correlation between stepper position and cartesian coordinate/orientation, when single steppers are changed (the steppers are not changed in reality, but only mathematically, as if).